swahareddy/swahareddy.github.io/blogs/ait_macroeco.md

 ---
 layout: blog
 date: February, 2020
-title: My experience with teaching - Macroeconomics
+title: Teaching - Macroeconomics
 ---
->Credit Suisse, as part of its campus outreach conducts a 3+2 credit finance-technology electives in various colleges.
+>Credit Suisse, as part of its campus outreach conducts a 3+2 credit FinTech electives in various colleges.

 As part of this program, I taught macroeconomics to sophomore and junior students from computer science at the <u>Army Institute of Technology</u>. *The best part of this was to go from being a student of this course in 2018 during my senior year at [COEP](https://www.coep.org.in), to being a faculty in 2020 as an employee with the bank*